 Please return by:

 Name of student: ("my child")

 Name of school: Grade:

 Date of trip:

 I have read and am informed about the proposed field trip to

-on I request that n ny child
+on .
+I request that my r child

-^(date) participate in this field trip. (student's name)
+on I request that my participate in this field trip. (student's name)

-I understand there is a cost involved and have enclosed with this form.
+I understand there is a cost involved andhave enclosed with this form.

+•

-If you have any concerns around the cost of this trip, refer and Financial Hardship. to the school district's Policy 430: Fees, Deposits
+If you have any concerns around the cost of this trip, refer and Financial Hardship. to the school district's Policy 430.
+Fees, Deposits

-In the event of an emergency, when a family member can the following emergency contacts: not be contacted at home, please try to reach one of
+In the event of an emergency, when a family member cannot the following emergency contacts: ot be contacted at home, please try to reach one of

 Name: Phone:

-Name:
+Name: Phone:

-Booster Seat ☐ My child is 9 years of age OR over 4'9"" tall - no boos ☐ My child is over 18 kg / 40 lbs AND under 4'9" - boos ster seat required

-☐ My child will bring a booster seat for their use •

-My child does not have a car seat or booster

-weight.
-I request that the school provide an app ropriate child seat or booster seat for my child.
+Booster Seat ☐ My child is 9 years of age OR over 4'9"" tall - no booste ☐ My child is over 18 kg / 40 lbs AND under 4'9" - booste ☐ My child will bring a booster seat for their use. ☐ My child does not have a car seat or booster s weight.
+I request that the school provide an appro er seat required eat that is appropriate for their age and priate child seat or booster seat for my child.

-Child's heightweight

-I, the undersigned parent or legal guardian of the above-r to participate in the event described above (or the series named student, request that my son/daughter be allowed
+I, the undersigned parent or legal guardian of the above-na

+to participate in the event described above (or the series o

-Both my son/daughter and I understand that the School I on all field trips.
-The use of alcohol or drugs and/or inapp school.
-Students engaging in these behaviours are liable ropriate student conduct may result in suspension from
+Both my son/daughter and I understand that the School Dion all field trips.
+The use of alcohol or drugs and/or inapproschool.
+Students engaging in these behaviours are liable to opriate student conduct may result in suspension from

 Date:

 Parent/Legal Guardian Signature

 Home Phone:

 Student Signature Work Phone: